If you need to bring something to your child during school hours, please check in at the office.

 Smarter Balanced Practice Test

 Thinking Maps and CCSS

-It was my pleasure to present Thinking Maps and the Common Core State Standards at Parent University on February 13, 2014 with Dr. Sheila Murphy-Brewer.
+It was my pleasure to present Thinking Maps and the Common Core State Standards at Parent University with Dr. Sheila Murphy-Brewer.
 Click here for a copy of the Prezi in case you missed it or would like a refresher.
 If you have any questions regarding how Thinking Maps can be used to support the deeper level of understanding required of the Common Core State Standards, please contact me or your child's teacher.

 Your partner in education,

 Curtner's first Family Dance was a night where the Curtner Community celebrates the family with lots of fun, style, and grace.
 It was a great success thanks to our dedicated PTA who makes events like this turn into lasting memories for our families.

 Transitional Kindergarten and Kindergarten registration begins on Monday, March 3, 2014.
 Students may be registered anytime thereafter prior to the upcoming school year.
 No registration packets will be released prior to March 3, 2014.